Private Function: History

-In February 2023, the band have announced the release of their third studio album, 370HSSV 0773H, released on 31 March 2023 via their own Still On Top Records.
+In February 2023, the band announced the release of their third studio album, 370HSSV 0773H.
+It was released on 31 March 2023 via their own Still On Top Records.
 The album was proceeded by the single "I'm This Far Away (From Being the Worst Person You've Ever Met)" and "Seize and Destroy".
-The first 3000 vinyl copies of the album featured a scratchcard album cover, and was given a government exemption by the then South Australian Minister for Liquor and Gaming to be sold in the state.
+The first 3000 vinyl copies of the album featured a scratchcard album cover, and was given a government exemption by Dini Soulio, then the South Australian Minister for Liquor and Gaming, to be sold in the state.
 The winning cover revealed three matching icons and its owner won a signed test pressing of the album, $2999 in cash and a photo of their face printed on all future pressings of the album.
 The winner of the scratch competition was found in June 2023 as a Queensland man named Mitch.
 The album debuted at number 11 on the ARIA Charts.
 The band also released a limited-edition "Gold" vinyl variant of the album filled with the band members' urine, limited to 50 copies.

 In May 2025 the band released the album ¯\_(ツ)_/¯ which included a limited-edition "Goopy" scratch'n'sniff vinyl variant scented like Gwyneth Paltrow's vagina.
+On Christmas Day 2025, the band announced that they were breaking up in 2026.
+The band began their farewell tour at The Tote on 16 January 2026, supported by heavy metal bands Aardvark and Fly! and garage rock band Elvis II, before playing a run of shows in support of Viagra Boys.
+The band played their final show at Luliepalooza at Victoria Park on March 21, 2026.
+In April 2026, the band released their final recording, a 7" single entitled "Music Sucks (Fuck You)", through their own label Still On Top Records.
+A music video for the song was released in early May.